-Typically, monsoon season is the months of July, August and September.
+Typically, the monsoon season is from mid-June through the end of September.
 Monsoons season means increased thunderstorms, flooding, walls of dust and high winds which can cause quite a bit of damage to your landscaping and trees.
 Fortunately, there are several things you can do to help prevent the typical tree damage and ‘windthrow’ (trees blowing over) that can occur due to the high winds.

 - Make sure watering emitters are located at the canopy edge.